MATT_T_DAR8425_FOR-BIO_NewCrop.jpg

 Matt earned his undergraduate degree from Wesleyan University and has devoted countless post-graduate hours to developing and supporting its pre-law programs and counseling its students and young alumni interested in the legal profession.
 Matt served as President of the Wesleyan Lawyers Association from 2017-2020.

-From 2015–2023, Matt served as volunteer Director of his children’s award-winning elementary school and middle school chess clubs, whose 100+ members compete in external tournaments; participate in goodwill exchanges to spread the game to other children; won 2018, 2019, and 2020 grade-level and divisional State Championships; and were named the Connecticut 2021 Scholastic Chess Clubs of the Year.
-Starting in 2023, Matt has served on the Board of Directors for the Fairfield County Children’s Choir, a community-based choral program of children in Grades 4–12 who perform throughout the U.S. and abroad.
+From 2015-2023, Matt served as volunteer Director of his children’s award-winning elementary school and middle school chess clubs, whose 100+ members compete in external tournaments; participate in goodwill exchanges to spread the game to other children; won 2018, 2019, and 2020 grade-level and divisional State Championships; and were named the Connecticut 2021 Scholastic Chess Clubs of the Year.
+In 2024, Matt co-ran the chess club as Cesar Batalla School in Bridgeport, CT.
+Starting in 2023, Matt has served on the Board of Directors for the Fairfield County Children’s Choir, a community-based choral program of children in Grades 4-12 who perform throughout the U.S. and abroad.

 He is a member of the Bars the Supreme Court of the United States; the State of New York; the State of Connecticut; the Commonwealth of Massachusetts; the Second and Ninth Circuit Courts of Appeals; and the United States District Courts for the Southern and Eastern District of New York, Connecticut, Massachusetts, the Northern District of Illinois, the Eastern District of Wisconsin, and the Southern District of Texas.
 He is regularly admitted pro hac vice in state and federal courts nationwide.